The LeaderShape Institute

 The LeaderShape Institute has developed a national reputation as a premier leadership development program for young adults.
 The LeaderShape Institute is an intensive and energizing six-day program open to any participant, institution, or workplace interested in producing extraordinary results in an organization and developing a commitment to lead with a high level of integrity.

-- NC State has been hosting an annual campus-based session of the LeaderShape Institute since 2004.
+- NC State has hosted an annual campus-based session of the LeaderShape Institute since 2004.

-- The 2020 session will take place Saturday, March 7th to Thursday, March 12th.
-This year’s Institute will be a joint session with UNC Chapel Hill, so students will have the opportunity to learn with NC State and UNC-CH students.
+- The 2020 session took place on Saturday, March 7th to Thursday, March 12th.
+This Institute was a joint session with UNC-Chapel Hill, so students had the opportunity to learn with both NC State and UNC-CH students.

-- 60 NC State students (undergraduate & graduate) are selected and are accompanied by 10 Faculty, Staff and Student Staff serving in a variety of leadership team roles.
-This year NC State will select 30 students and UNC-CH will select 30 students for a total of 60 participants.
+- Each year 60 NC State students (undergraduate & graduate) are selected and are accompanied by 10 Faculty, Staff and Student Staff serving in a variety of leadership team roles.

 - Participants’ travel (from a meeting place at NC State), lodging (group cabins) and meals are all provided for the entire week.
-The 2020 session is planned to take place at the YMCA Blue Ridge Assembly in Black Mountain, NC.
+The 2020 session took place at the YMCA Blue Ridge Assembly in Black Mountain, NC.

 To transform the world by increasing the number of people who lead with integrity™ and a healthy disregard for the impossible.